getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/react.md

 ### `configureScopeWithState` (Function)

-Called on every state update, configure the Sentry Scope with the redux state.
+Called on every state update, configure the Sentry Scope with the Redux state.
 The first parameter is the scope, which is the same scope instance that you would get when you call `Sentry.configureScope`, and the second parameter is the latest Redux state.

 ```js
 const sentryReduxEnhancer = Sentry.createReduxEnhancer({